stealsocks/personal-site-things/content/layout.md

 	</a>
 </figure>

-Simple enough (thought surprisingly difficult to implement), it's a step towards a more dense layout.
-It doesn't work great on phones, because the columns are usually set to wrap under the previous one in one long column, which is the same thing as having a single column page to start off with.
+Simple enough (though surprisingly difficult to implement), it's a step towards a denser layout.

+It doesn't really "work" on phones, because there the columns are usually set to wrap under the previous one in one long column, which is the same thing as having a single column page to start off with.

 *But who cares about phones?*